Presentation of Patrick Chapon

 - Formation GD-OES HORIBA : Maîtrise du logiciel, étalonnage, mesures et diagnostics.

-Patrick joined Jobin Yvon in 1989, a company that is now part of the HORIBA group.
-He currently holds the position of GD-OES Product Manager and is also a Senior Expert at HORIBA France.
-During his 27 years of experience in GD-OES, he has contributed significantly to the evolution of GD technology through research and technological developments.
-Patrick has filed 17 patents in GD, including one on the DIP system.
-He is co-author of more than 80 articles, five book chapters, and three issues of Techniques de l'Ingénieur on GD.
-Glow discharge spectrometry (GD-OES or SDL in French) is at the crossroads of the fields of plasmas, thin films, and optical spectroscopy.
-Patrick Chapon also coordinated a European project on GD-MS between 2006 and 2009.
+Patrick began his journey with Jobin Yvon in 1989, a company now integrated into the HORIBA group.
+He serves as GD-OES Product Manager and Senior Expert at HORIBA France.
+Over his 27 years specializing in GD-OES, Patrick has played a pivotal role in advancing GD technology through extensive research and innovative developments.
+His contributions include filing 17 patents to GD, notably one for the DIP system.
+He has collaborated on over 80 scientific articles, authored five book chapters, and contributed three issues to Engineering Techniques focusing on GD.
+Glow discharge spectrometry (GD-OES or SDL in French) bridges the domains of plasma science, thin films, and optical spectroscopy.
+Additionally, Patrick Chapon oversaw a European project on GD-MS from 2006 to 2009, further demonstrating his expertise in the field.

 A passion for scientific education and training